souravs72/chat-app/ARCHITECTURE.md

 # Architecture Overview

-This document provides a detailed overview of the chat platform architecture, following the design principles outlined in the README.
+This document provides a detailed overview of the chat platform architecture, design decisions, and service interactions.

 ## Transport-Agnostic Design